-The Wadden Sea - the tidal wetlands along the North Sea - is Denmark's biggest National Park.
-Here the horizon is wide and the sky goes on forever, while the colours shift in subtle hues between all the colours of the rainbow, depending on the seasons and the weather.
-A unique nature experience year round.
+In the Wadden Sea National Park the horizon is wide and the sky goes on forever, while the colors shift between all the colors of the rainbow, depending on the seasons and the weather.
+A unique wildlife adventure year-round.

 The Wadden Sea has global significance as one of the world’s 10 most important wetlands.
 Tidal wetlands, like the Wadden Sea, are some of the most productive ecosystems known.
 Plant materials, myriads of animals and micro-organisms in the sediments of the Wadden Sea make the area to one of the largest feeding grounds for migratory birds.

 The total Wadden Sea National Park in Denmark, Germany and the Nederlands covers an area of 13,500 km² (5212.4mi²).
 The Danish’s portion of the Wadden Sea is 1,200 km² (463.32mi²) and was classified as a National Park in 2010

-Tours close to Ribe range from oyster safari, seal safari, “Black Sun" - called "Starling Magic" by the local rangers, to tide tours exploring the low water and the dry mudflats, walks over the sea bed to the Wadden Sea island Mandø, and The Wadden Sea for children.
+Tours close to Ribe range from oyster safari, seal safari, “Black Sun” – Starling Murmurations, to tide tours exploring the low water and the dry mudflats, walks over the sea bed to the Wadden Sea island Mandø, and The Sea Explorer tours for all the Family.